 This first-floor one-bedroom apartment, complete with an original lit-en-bateau, screams opulence, from free-standing copper bath to open-fire in the bedroom.
 Having an east-west orientation, the 77sq m (830sq ft) flat is flooded with light and would make an ideal alternative to a five-star hotel during the Christmas period.
 Its central location means everything is in walking distance.
 Prices €250 per night, with a four-night minimum stay. hunter-gatherer.ie

-Galley Head and Blackhead Lightkeeper’s Cottages, Clonakilty and Belfast Lough
+To the lighthouse Galley Head and Blackhead Lightkeeper’s Cottages, Clonakilty and Belfast Lough

 For those in need of an escape from urban life and the mayhem of Christmas, these restored lightkeeper’s houses are a reminder of what life was like for those who once protected passing ships on our stormy coastlines.
 Today, they are operated by the nonprofit Landmark Trust, which since 1992 has been transforming historic buildings into self-catering accommodation.